TheOtherDavid/bear-of-the-day/README.md

 ## Usage

 Once deployed, the program will automatically run on the defined schedule.
-You can customize the list of styles, scenes, and email recipients by modifying the corresponding variables in the Lambda function code.
+You can customize the list of scenes, spirits, and email recipients by modifying the corresponding variables in the Lambda function code.